-The best way to describe WiMax is that it’s similar to Wi-Fi.
+WiMax is similar to Wi-Fi.
 You know, you sit at a Starbucks, flip open your laptop and the Internet is just there.
-WiMax is like that too – except you can have it in your house or office.
+WiMax is like that too – except you can have it in your house or office too.

 A real-world situation is something like 10MiB/second for everybody within a 2km radius.
-That’s still a hell-of-a-lot better than Streamyx’s 1MiB or 2MiB ADSL lines.
+That’s still a hell-of-a-lot better than Streamyx’s current best offerings of 1MiB or 2MiB ADSL lines.

 What equipment do I need, is it expensive?

 There are 2 things you can do to receive WiMax.
 The first is a WiMax receiver box not much different looking than a Wireless ADSL modem.
 That would sit on your desk exactly like your ADSL modem.
 The second method is a box on the outside of your house the size of a laptop.

 The difference?
 With an indoor box your WiMax signal will get polluted when it cuts through walls, wires and is interfered with by other electrical equipment in your house or office.
 The hardware can clean the signal, but it takes time so the connection slows down.
 The outside box gets a purer connection, more so if it can see the WiMax tower.
 So with an outdoor box your Internet will be faster.